-Work from home is a totally new concept for most people as the whole world has recently forced to adopt due to the coronavirus pandemic.
-Even if you have experience of remote working, you won’t have done so in such global lockdown circumstances as we all are currently in.
+Work from home is a totally new concept for most people as the whole world has recently been forced to adopt it due to the coronavirus pandemic.
+Even if you have experience with remote working, you won’t have done so in such global lockdown circumstances as we all are currently in.

 Get Started Early

 While working from home, the transition from the bed to your personal computer can be much more quaking.
 That’s why you should dive into your to-do list as early as you leave your bed.
 It helps you get things more productively even in less time.
 Try to start the first and foremost task of your project in the morning so you can get it done effectively by end of the day.
 Get started early and manage your hours accordingly.

 The overall environment where you are working can have a direct impact on your productivity.
 When you go office daily for work, it encourages you to accomplish things in a timely manner.
 But when you are working from home, you can easily get distracted.
 So, do all the things you’d do to get ready for the office and pretend like you are going to the office.
 Prepare yourself for work properly and assume you are working in the office, not at home.

 Plan your Day As you would at the Workplace

 You are your own manager when working remotely as there is no managerial influence to push you for hard work.
 So, break up your day as you do in the office.
 Plan what you will be doing throughout the day and prioritize things accordingly for increased focus and productivity.
 Use time management technologies like Google calendar and online task managers to stay on top of things.

 In order to increase efficiency and productivity as a remote worker, you should choose a dedicated place at home to work properly.
 Create a proper work environment to get motivated for hard work and get things done in a timely manner.
 Avoid all the things that are associated with leisure time and surround yourself with work-related stuff to stay focused.